 Either discretization approach results in a linear eigenvalue problem.
-The challenge in this {\it quantum-many body problem} is the scaling of the discretization matrix with respect to the number of electrons, as well in first as in second quantization.
-In the parlance of high-dimensional numerical simulations this is also referred to as the {\it curse of dimensionality}, in other mathematical fields this might be known as the {\it combinatorial explosion}.
-Over the past century, there have been a great many approaches of different scalings and accuracies to circumvent this curse of dimensionality and make the electronic Schr\"odinger equation numerically tractable.
-One of the most widely used high-accuracy approach is the single reference coupled cluster approach, which is subject of this article.
-Despite the great progress made in the field, we emphasize that the quantum many body problem still poses one of today's most challenging problems in computational and applied sciences.
+The challenge of this {\it quantum-many body problem} is the scaling of the discretization matrix with respect to the number of electrons.
+In the parlance of high-dimensional numerical simulations, this is also referred to as the {\it curse of dimensionality}, in other mathematical fields this might be known as the {\it combinatorial explosion}.
+Over the past century, there have been a great many approaches of different scalings and accuracies to circumvent this curse of dimensionality making the electronic Schr\"odinger equation numerically tractable.
+One of the most widely used high-accuracy approaches is the single reference CC approach, which is the subject of this article.
+Despite the great progress made in the field, we emphasize that the quantum many-body problem still poses one of today's most challenging problems in computational and applied sciences.